PyreX09/LensFlare/README.md

 ---

 ### Q: Can I make a sun lens flare?
 **A:**
-Yes.
-Create a Part, set `IsSunFlare = true` and give it `LensFlareDistance` and `LensFlareStrength`.
+The system already **creates the sun flare automatically**.
-The module automatically updates position, strength, and exposure based on Lighting and camera.
+It handles position, strength, and exposure based on Lighting and camera for you.
+You only need to mess with it if you wanna tweak the sun flare manually.

 ---